Jarmila Wolfe: 2008

 Gajdošová received a wildcard into the main draw of the Australian Women's Hardcourts in Gold Coast, Australia where she lost in the first round to world No. 15, Dinara Safina, 6–4, 1–6, 2–6.
 She then lost in the second round of the qualifying competition for the Sydney International to world No. 100, Jill Craybas.
-Gajdošová then received a wildcard into the main draw of the Australian Open where she lost in the first round to then-world No. 7, Serena Williams, 3–6, 3–6.
+Gajdošová then received a wildcard into the main draw of the Australian Open where she lost in the first round to then-world No. 7, Serena Williams.

-She then played two tournaments in the United States.
-She lost in the first round of the qualifying competition for the Tier I Indian Wells Open to world No. 101, Alla Kudryavtseva, 2–6, 0–6.
-She then lost in the first round of the ITF event in Redding, California to world No. 199, Margalita Chakhnashvili, 0–4 ret.
+She then played two tournaments in the United States, and lost in the first round of the qualifying competition for the Tier I Indian Wells Open to world No. 101, Alla Kudryavtseva, 2–6, 0–6, and in the first round of the ITF event in Redding, California to world No. 199, Margalita Chakhnashvili by retirement.

 She then played three ITF Circuit tournaments in South Korea.
-In Incheon, she lost in the first round to world No. 374, Lee Jin-a 4–6, 7–5, 2–6.
+In Incheon, she lost in the first round to world No. 374, Lee Jin-a.
 The following week, Gajdošová won the tournament in Gimcheon, defeating No. 295 Lu Jingjing in the final.
-She then lost in the second round of the tournament in Changwon to world No. 432, Zhang Ling, in two straight sets.
+She then lost in the second round of the tournament in Changwon to world No. 432, Zhang Ling, in straight sets.
 As of 26 May 2008, her ranking had dropped to No. 195.